 Bring the angel from Engelberg back to Wolfenschiessen.

-The Engelberg Cup is a one-day competition for hiking pilots in the stunning flying arena of the Engelberg valley.
+The Engelberg Cup is a one-day competition for hiking paragliding pilots in the stunning flying arena of the Engelberg valley.
 The start and finish is in Wolfenschiessen.

 The competition is suitable for casual hike-n-flyers, through ambitious athletes to professionals.
 The arena is the breathtakingly beautiful mountain world around Engelberg, which has a lot to offer in terms of flying.